Dirt [contained] Presents...

 Crushing Baby Animals

-A semi-autobiographical new play revealing two women’s worst nightmare
+An immersive, semi-autobiographical new science-fiction play revealing two women’s worst nightmare

 Created and Performed by Maria Swisher & Tana Sirois